hmcts/ops-runbooks/MailRelay/README.md

 # MailRelay v2

-This runbook describes how MailRelay is configured and deployed and the steps that are necessary to on-board new clients.
+This runbook describes how MailRelay is configured and deployed.
+It also includes the steps that are necessary to on-board new clients.
 The MailRelay configuration can be found in the repo [exim-relay](https://github.com/hmcts/exim-relay).

 ## How to On-board Clients